tdspora/syngen/README.md

 You can add any arguments listed in the corresponding sections for infer and training processes in the CLI call.

-To run dockerized code for linked tables simply call:
+To run dockerized code by providing the metadata file simply call:

 ```bash
 docker pull tdspora/syngen-train:latest